roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

   "role": "admin",
   "teamId": "uniqueTeamId123",
   "avatarUrl": "https://picsum.photos/seed/jane.doe@example.com/80/80",
-  "createdAt": "October 26, 2023 at 09:55:00 AM UTC+2" // Firestore Timestamp
+  "createdAt": "October 26, 2023 at 09:55:00 AM UTC+2"
 }
 ```

 ## 4. Initial Data and Security Rules

 *   **Initial Data:**
-    *   When a new user signs up through the app, their user profile (`users` document) and a new team (`teams` document) are created automatically if they are the first user creating a team.
+    *   When a new user signs up via the app, they also provide a **Team Name**.
+    *   The app then:
+        1. Creates their Firebase Authentication account.
+        2. Creates a new team document in the `teams` collection with the provided name and sets the new user as `ownerUid`.
+        3. Creates their user profile document in the `users` collection, linking them to the newly created `teamId` and assigning them the `role: "admin"`.
-    *   Admins can add other players to their team via the app, which will create corresponding `users` documents.
+    *   Admins can then add other player profiles to their team via the "Players" page in the app.
+This creates `users` documents for those players, with `role: "player"` and the admin's `teamId`.
-    *   Matches and Trainings are added by team admins through the app.
+    *   Matches and Trainings are added by team admins through the app into their respective team's subcollections.
-    *   You generally do not need to add data manually to Firestore unless for testing or specific migration scenarios.

 *   **Firestore Security Rules (VERY IMPORTANT):**
-    *   The default security rules (especially in "Production mode") are very restrictive.
-You **must** configure Firestore Security Rules to allow your application to read and write data appropriately while protecting user and team data.
+    *   Default security rules (especially in "Production mode") are highly restrictive.
+You **must** configure Firestore Security Rules.
-    *   Security rules are crucial for enforcing multi-tenancy (e.g., a user can only access data for their own team) and role-based access (e.g., only an admin can create matches).
+    *   These rules enforce multi-tenancy (a user can only access data for their own team) and role-based access (only an admin can create/modify team-wide data like matches or other player profiles within their team).

-    *   A conceptual example of security rules that align with this structure:
+    **Example Security Rules:**
     ```firestore-rules
     rules_version = '2';
     service cloud.firestore {
       match /databases/{database}/documents {

-            // Helper function to get user's teamId and role function getUserData(userId) {
+        // Helper function to get requesting user's data (role, teamId) function getUserData() {
-              return get(/databases/$(database)/documents/users/$(userId)).data;
+          return get(/databases/$(database)/documents/users/$(request.auth.uid)).data;
         }

-            function isSignedIn() {
+        // Helper: Is the user signed in? function isSignedIn() {
           return request.auth != null;
         }

-            function isUserTeamMember(teamId) {
+        // Helper: Does the requesting user belong to the specified teamId? function isUserTeamMember(teamId) {
-              return isSignedIn() && getUserData(request.auth.uid).teamId == teamId;
+          return isSignedIn() && getUserData().teamId == teamId;
         }

-            function isUserTeamAdmin(teamId) {
+        // Helper: Is the requesting user an admin of the specified teamId? function isUserTeamAdmin(teamId) {
-              return isUserTeamMember(teamId) && getUserData(request.auth.uid).role == 'admin';
+          return isUserTeamMember(teamId) && getUserData().role == 'admin';
         }

+        // Helper: Is the user creating their own document? function isOwner(userId) {
+          return request.auth != null && request.auth.uid == userId;
+        }

         // Teams collection
         match /teams/{teamId} {
-              allow read: if isUserTeamMember(teamId);
+          // Any authenticated user who is part of this team can read team details. allow read: if isUserTeamMember(teamId);
+          // Only an authenticated user can create a team, and they must be its owner.
-              allow create: if isSignedIn() && request.resource.data.ownerUid == request.auth.uid;
+          // teamId in request.resource.data should match what's being created. allow create: if isSignedIn() && request.auth.uid == request.resource.data.ownerUid;
-              allow update: if isUserTeamAdmin(teamId) && request.resource.data.ownerUid == resource.data.ownerUid; // Prevent ownerUid change by client
+          // Only an admin of this team can update its name (ownerUid should not be changed by client). allow update: if isUserTeamAdmin(teamId) && request.resource.data.ownerUid == resource.data.ownerUid;
-              // Delete usually handled by backend/admin functions }
+          // Deleting teams is typically a backend/admin function, not client-side. allow delete: if false;
+        }

         // Users collection
         match /users/{userId} {
-              allow read: if isSignedIn(); // Or more restrictive: isUserTeamMember(resource.data.teamId) allow create: if isSignedIn() && request.auth.uid == userId; // User creating their own profile allow update: if isSignedIn() &&
-                               (request.auth.uid == userId || // Own profile (restrict fields like role/teamId via rules on request.resource.data)
+          // Any signed-in user can read any user profile (e.g., to see names for attendance).
+          // Or, more restrictively: if isUserTeamMember(resource.data.teamId) (only see users in your own team).
+          // For simplicity, allowing any signed-in user to read profiles. allow read: if isSignedIn();

+          // A user can create their own profile document.
+          // This is handled during signup where teamId and role are also set. allow create: if isOwner(userId) &&
+                          request.resource.data.uid == userId &&
+                          request.resource.data.email != null && // ensure basic fields
+                          request.resource.data.name != null &&
+                          request.resource.data.role != null &&
+                          request.resource.data.teamId != null;
+                          // teamId and role validity checked during team creation by admin on signup.

+          // A user can update their own profile (e.g., name, avatarUrl).
+          // An admin can update profiles of users within their own team.
+          // Critical fields like 'role' and 'teamId' should be protected from arbitrary client-side changes by non-admins or on self-update. allow update: if isSignedIn() &&
+                          (
+                            (isOwner(userId) &&
+                              !(request.resource.data.role != resource.data.role || // prevent self-role change
+                                request.resource.data.teamId != resource.data.teamId || // prevent self-teamId change
+                                request.resource.data.email != resource.data.email    // prevent email change
+                               )) ||
-                                (isUserTeamAdmin(resource.data.teamId) && request.resource.data.teamId == resource.data.teamId)); // Admin updating users in their team
+                            (isUserTeamAdmin(resource.data.teamId) && // Admin updating others in their team
+                             request.resource.data.teamId == resource.data.teamId && // Ensure admin isn't changing target's teamId
+                             userId != request.auth.uid // Admin cannot change their own role/teamId this way
+                            )
+                          );

-              allow delete: if isUserTeamAdmin(resource.data.teamId) && request.auth.uid != userId; // Admin deleting others in their team
+          // An admin can delete user profiles from their team (except their own). allow delete: if isUserTeamAdmin(resource.data.teamId) && userId != request.auth.uid;
         }

-            // Matches subcollection
-            match /teams/{teamId}/matches/{matchId} {
+        // Matches subcollection (nested under a specific team) match /teams/{teamId}/matches/{matchId} {
-              allow read: if isUserTeamMember(teamId);
+          // Any member of this team can read matches. allow read: if isUserTeamMember(teamId);
-              allow create, update, delete: if isUserTeamAdmin(teamId);
+          // Only an admin of this team can create, update, or delete matches. allow create, update, delete: if isUserTeamAdmin(teamId);
         }

-            // Trainings subcollection
-            match /teams/{teamId}/trainings/{trainingId} {
+        // Trainings subcollection (nested under a specific team) match /teams/{teamId}/trainings/{trainingId} {
-              allow read: if isUserTeamMember(teamId);
+          // Any member of this team can read trainings. allow read: if isUserTeamMember(teamId);
-              allow create, update, delete: if isUserTeamAdmin(teamId);
+          // Only an admin of this team can create, update, or delete trainings. allow create, update, delete: if isUserTeamAdmin(teamId);
         }
       }
     }
     ```
     *   **Test your security rules thoroughly** using the Firebase console's Rules Playground before deploying your app widely.

-By following this structure and implementing robust security rules, your TeamEase application will have a solid foundation for managing team data securely and efficiently.
+By following this structure and implementing robust security rules, your TeamEase application will have a solid foundation for managing team data securely and efficiently for multiple teams.
-The existing application code in `src/services/` is designed to work with this Firestore structure.
+The application code in `src/services/` is designed to work with this Firestore structure.